 Ending the Silence is a nationally-recognized in-school presentation about mental health.
-It is designed for middle to college students.
-Students can learn about mental illness directly from family members and individuals living with mental illness themselves.
+It is designed for middle to college students, teachers, parents, and members of our community.
+Audiences will learn about mental illness directly from family members and individuals living with mental illness themselves.

-Your students can learn the science and impact of mental illness on youth well as concrete ways to use this knowledge.
+The audience will learn the science and impact of mental illness on youth as well as concrete ways to use this knowledge.
 Topics covered include:

 - Signs and symptoms of mental illness + suicide.